Guide

 The entire practical test lasts for about 40 minutes.

-If you’ve been banned from driving before and are now attempting an extended driving test, the test be around 70 minutes long.
+If you’ve been banned from driving and are taking an extended driving test, that'll take about 70 minutes.
 Before the test starts, you need to fill in some paperwork related to the documents that you’ve to carry which takes another six to eight minutes to do.
 After the test ends, the examiner spends another two to four minutes telling you if you’ve passed or failed the test along with explaining if you made any mistakes during the test.

 What are the pass marks for a practical driving test?